irvinecodingclub/irvinecodingclub.github.io/_posts/2022-03-16-scratchathon.md

 excerpt: "Create cool coding projects to compete in the FREE socal scratchathon!"
 ---

+Our first SoCal Scratchathon contest was held on April 10, 2022 from 6-8:30 pm PST.
-Learn and compete in a scratch hackathon to get cool prizes!
-This contest is open for all elementary and middle school students.
+It is a scratch programming contest open for all elementary and middle school students.

-This scratchathon is on April 10, 2022 from 6-8:30 pm PST.
-There are total 90 students participated with 86 project submitted.
+The theme of this hackathon is "weather".

+The Scratchathon was a huge success!
+There were 90 K-12 students from Orange County, LA County of Southern California participated.
+We received a total of 86 projects from our participating students.

 Schedule:
 6:00-7:00pm PST - Interactive Scratch Workshop (including lecture)